 It is easy to get offended with something like this and let it ruin the whole evening.

 Instead of getting offended…

 - Pull him toward you and give him a huge hug.

-- Smile and grab his hands and try to hold them behind his back and ask, “Now, where are my handcuffs when I need them?”
+- Smile and grab his hands and try to hold them behind his back and say something playful back to him.

 - Smile and say, “I knew I should have ordered that suit of armor from Amazon when it was on sale last month.”

 Good sense makes one slow to anger, and it is his glory to overlook an offense.
 Prov.
 19:11